 In honor of the lifetime of teaching and administrative service by Professor Emerita Betty Foster McCue, this award supports doctoral students with interests related to human development and performance.

-- Funds will be disbursed to student billing account in two equal installments in Fall 2020 & Winter 2021.
+- Funds will be disbursed to student billing account in equal installments in Fall 2020, Winter 2021, and Spring 2021

 Eligibility and Criteria